 - Features – Wave Pool, Lazy River, Beach area

-We really like the Mandalay Bay hotel, but the problem it has is it is just SO far away form everything.
+We really like the Mandalay Bay hotel, but the problem it has is it is just SO far away from everything.
 Staying here requires a taxi/Uber to just about anywhere!
 Fortunately for those staying here, The Hotel recognizes this so ensures on-site amenities are top-notch, and this includes the pool!
 The Mandalay Bay Beach is a seriously epic pool!

 The Center Piece is an actual sandy beach that is lapped by the crashing waves created every 30seconds or so by the giant Wave pool.
 This is the heart of the pool area and where most sun loungers and people are to be found frolicking in the waves.
 There is also the shallow kid’s pool where you can avoid the waves.
 On top of this, there are two Lagoon pools that are more secluded and quieter and then there is the Lazy River.
 Tubes are available to buy and you can float away to your heart’s content.

 On top of this, there are the Delano and Moorea Beach clubs.
-Adult only retreats with Daybeds and Cabanas where you can get away from the crowds but still have access to the awesome beach pools.
+Adult-only retreats with Daybeds and Cabanas where you can get away from the crowds but still have access to the awesome beach pools.
 There is also the Daylight Beach Club which hosts the Pool Parties from $20-$50 entry depending on act and date.

-It really is one of the best pools in Vegas, a complete all in one solution.
-There are only really two downsides are the fact it’s right t the end of the strip.
+It really is one of the best pools in Vegas, a complete all-in-one solution.
+There are only really two downsides are the fact it’s right at the end of the strip.
 The Mandalay bay would be one of our top recommendations for a hotel if it were not for the location.
 The other downer is the fact these pools are here to cater for both the Mandalay bay AND the Delano, both mammoth hotels so these pools can get rammed!
 It is a big pool area, the biggest in vegas but the sheer volume of people can still swamp it.
 The flip side is when quiet it can feel like there is almost no one else there!

 We still have to rate the pool very highly as it really is one of the most fun, unique and impressive pool decks in the world, but the competition in this town is fierce.